 Take A/B testing tools.
 Or heat map (mouse tracking) tools.
 Or session replay tools.
 Or email marketing tools.
 They all have similar features, with minor differences.
 It’s increasingly hard to say how one tool is different or better than others.

 People ask me all the time: “How is this A/B testing tool different from that one?”
 I usually say, “They’re pretty much all the same.”
 I’m a category connoisseur in this case.
 I can explain some key differences if you really want me to, but “they’re all pretty much the same” is 98% accurate.

 Commoditization is increasing in every category.
 Once novel features are now table stakes.

 Almost all smartphones have great screens.
-It wasn’t always like that, but you can’t really compete on display screens anymore.
+It wasn’t always like that, but you can’t really build or sustain a competitive advantage on screens anymore.
 Maybe you could compete on battery life, but if you make a better battery, you can ride that wave only so long.
 They will catch up.